Latin America Pulses Market Outlook 2025 to 2035

 These companies focus on value-added pulse products, including flour, protein isolates, and ready-to-eat meals, catering to both domestic and international demand.
 Meanwhile, regional players like Algodonera Avellaneda and Seara Alimentos are strengthening their presence through localized production, direct farmer collaborations, and expanding distribution in supermarkets and foodservice channels.

-Despite the dominance of large firms, nearly 48% of the market is fragmented, consisting of small and mid-sized farmers operating through cooperatives and government-backed programs.
+Despite the dominance of large firms, nearly 48% of the market is fragmented, comprising small and mid-sized farmers who operate through cooperatives and government-backed programs.
 These farmers play a crucial role in domestic supply chains and regional trade, particularly in Mexico, Colombia, and Peru.

-Competition is intensifying as companies invest in organic-certified pulses, plant-based food innovations, and advanced processing technologies such as AI-driven sorting and blockchain-based traceability systems.
+Competition is intensifying as companies invest in organic-certified pulses, plant-based food innovations, and advanced processing technologies, including AI-driven sorting and blockchain-based traceability systems.
 Moving forward, the market will continue to be driven by rising global demand for plant-based protein, increasing local consumption of chickpeas and lentils, and government incentives supporting pulse production.

 Frequently Asked Questions